najmusseher4567/IO/README.md

-Current state:1)The game is not achieving high amount of sales
+Current state:1)The game is not achieving high amount of sales.
-              2)less productivity
+              2)less productivity.
-              3)less gamers playing the game
+              3)less gamers playing the game.
-Desired state:1)The game achieves a higher sales amount
+Desired state:1)The game achieves a higher sales amount.
-              2)High productivity
+              2)High productivity.
-              3)More gamers playing the game
+              3)More gamers playing the game.
 GAP ANALYSIS:
     1.Genre
     2.Accessibility